Houseboat on the Ganges & A Room in

 Marilyn Stablein is a wonderful writer who knows a vermin when she sees—or meets—one.
-If I were a Texan I’d say, ‘Read her book rat now!’” -- Barry Gifford
+If I were a Texan I’d say, “Read her book rat now!” — Barry Gifford

 Splitting Hard Ground

-amid the travel journals and bric-a-brac of an adventurous and often painful life: deep memories; exquisite imagery and graceful music...
+Lines of stunning force...the simple pathos of these poems is overwhelming.
+Amid the travel journals and bric-a-brac of an adventurous and often painful life: deep memories; exquisite imagery and graceful music...
 SPLITTING HARD GROUND delights and saturates all our senses.
 Enthusiastically recommended.

 Sleeping in Caves

-In the heyday of the sixties the nineteen year old poet and artist travels overland to the Himalayas to study calligraphy and mandala painting with Tibetan masters, encountering a host of counterculture and spiritual luminaries including Ram Dass, H.H. the Dalai Lama, Yogi Chen, the Maharaja of Hardwar and Kalu RInpoche.
+In the heyday of the sixties the nineteen year old poet and artist travels overland to the Himalayas to study calligraphy and mandala painting with Tibetan masters, encountering a host of counterculture and spiritual luminaries including Ram Dass, H.H. the Dalai Lama, Yogi Chen, the Maharaja of Hardwar and Kalu Rinpoche.

 The Census Taker Traveler Tales

 These pleasant reveries contain wry observations which color a person's life in a foreign culture.
 The witty brevity in which they are relayed marks the arrival of a fresh, surprising and unique voice in the American short story form.

-The author's eye is open wide, and her writing is fresh, funny, and exhilarating."
+The author's eye is open wide, and her writing is fresh, funny, and exhilarating.

 The best, truest, and secretly truest writing ever done on life in Bharat (India).